 Personal Protective Equipment (PPE) in Construction

-PPE is a critical part of workplace safety, but it is also the least effective hazard control because it does not eliminate risks—only reduces exposure.
-The Occupational Safety and Health Administration emphasizes that PPE should always be used alongside other safety controls, such as engineering solutions and administrative policies, to create a safer work environment.
+PPE in construction toolbox talk discussions help workers understand why personal protective equipment PPE is critical for workplace safety.
+PPE is a critical part of workplace safety, but it is also the last line of hazard control because it does not eliminate risks; it only minimizes exposure.
+The Occupational Safety and Health Administration (OSHA regulations and OSHA standards) emphasizes that PPE should always be used alongside other safety controls, such as engineering solutions and administrative controls, to create a safer work environment.

 Choosing the Right PPE for the Job

 Not all PPE offers equal protection.
-The National Institute for Occupational Safety and Health stresses that selecting PPE based on job-specific hazards is essential to prevent injuries.
+The National Institute for Occupational Safety and Health stresses that selecting appropriate PPE based on job-specific hazards is essential to protect employees and prevent injuries.
+PPE reduces risk when chosen correctly and worn properly.

 - Eye Protection: Safety glasses must fully cover the eyes, not hang around the neck, to prevent impact injuries.
 Goggles or face shields should be used for tasks that involve chemical exposure, grinding, or flying debris.